How To Smash Writer’s Block And Brainstorm Awesome Ideas

 I frequently rant about how I spend at least an hour per day interacting with students and subscribers.
 That’s the truth; I devote a ton of time to answer any tech or marketing questions that anyone ever asks.

-But, selfishly, and secretly, I also want to know what makes you tick.
+But, selfishly, and secretly, (muahaha) I also want to know what makes you tick.

-See, each time you ask me a question, it provides a beautiful opportunity for me to not only help you, but to better craft my content and stay current.
+See, each time you ask me a question, it provides a beautiful opportunity for me to not only help you, but to better craft more, and better content while also staying current.

 So, back to the point of writer’s block, always remember that when you can’t think of anything to write about, STOP thinking about yourself.